-- Ensure consent is obtained from parents/ guardians - Have pre departure meeting with parents/ guardians and children - Have debriefing meeting after trip if necessary - Ensure that the child will have participated in security briefing sessions with Concern staff including the Concern Health Officer and have fulfilled any medical requirements prior to departing - Ensure at least one staff member on the trip is trained in basic first aid procedures and that a first aid box is readily available, and that emergency contact numbers are available - Ensure the students and accompanying staff receive a security briefing on arrival by the security focal point in country (Concern Programme Country only) and sign that they have attended this briefing - Make sure children sign and agree to a behaviour contract
+- Ensure consent is obtained from parents/ guardians - Have pre departure meeting with parents/ guardians and children - · Have debriefing meeting after trip if necessary - Ensure that the child will have participated in security briefing sessions with Concern staff including the Concern Health Officer and have fulfilled any medical requirements prior to departing - Ensure at least one staff member on the trip is trained in basic first aid procedures and that a first aid box is readily available, and that emergency contact numbers are available - Ensure the students and accompanying staff receive a security briefing on arrival by the security focal point in country (Concern Programme Country only) and sign that they have attended this briefing - Make sure children and parents understand and sign the behaviour guidelines

-- Make sure children sign Concern Code of Conduct and Associated Policies, - Give children a 'help me' card (Concern Programme Country) and contact details for leaders - Be responsible to support visa applications but ultimately it is the responsibility of the student and parent / guardian that there is an in-date passport - Give copies of documents and passport numbers are with leaders at home and away - Ensure insurance cover for all aspects of traveling - Share detailed travel itinerary shared with students and parents
+- Make sure children sign Concern Code of Conduct and Associated Policies. - Give children a 'help me' card and contact details for leaders - Be responsible to support visa applications.
+It is the responsibility of the parent / guardian that the child has an in-date passport - The lead staff member will keep printed copies of the travel documents for all trip participants for the duration of the trip, and a digital copy accessible to staff in the office - Ensure insurance cover for all aspects of traveling - Share detailed travel itinerary shared with students and parents